wp-plugins/scripts-styles-debug-bar/readme.txt

 === What Scripts Styles Debug Bar ===
-Contributors: Ravinder Kumar, Sudeep Kumar Rana
+Contributors: ravinderk, sudeep333
 Tags: Debug, Debug Bar
-Requires at least: 3.1 or higher
+Requires at least: 3.1
 Tested up to: 4.1
-Stable Tag: 0.1
+Stable Tag: 0.2
 Dependencies: debug-bar plugin
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds two menu items into debug-bar menu: 1) All Scripts 2) All Styles
+A tiny plugin to display all enqueued scripts and style

 == Description ==

-A must for wordpress developers.
+A tiny plugin to display all enqueued scripts and styles.

-Many times we need to know what all scripts and styles are being executing on a certain page.
-This
+Adds two menu items into debug-bar menu:

-little plugin can help you out.
+1) All Scripts

-It tells you 1) Enqueued 2) Script Handle 3) src link 4) version and 5) Dependencies of the script
+2) All Styles

 == Installation ==